cncf/tag-security/assessments/guide/security-reviewer.md

 ### Managing conflicts

 Should a conflict arise during the time of the assessment, reviewers should notify the lead security reviewer when they become aware of the potential conflict, so the new conflict may be consulted with the facilitator and/or chairs.

-## Asserting conflict free readiness
+## Asserting team readiness to conduct a balanced review

 The lead security reviewer has the responsibility of ensuring a balanced review, and as part of that before kicking off the review must: